OsBlaineOra/db-devops-tools/Liquibase.md

 pushd /home/opc/db-devops-tools/liquibase/docs; python -m SimpleHTTPServer; popd
 ```
 Open a tab in your browser and go to `<YourPublicIP>:8000` to review the docs.
+**Note:** Your Compute instance is not setup with an SSL certificate so make sure you're accessing the page with `http` and not `https`

 Click on 'Current Tables'.
 Notice there are no tables in the documentation.